 Attorney Tamburino commented on the fact that Jake Patterson did not request a change of venue, stating that this should not come as a shock due to the fact that, even if the court were to grant Patterson a change of venue, it would be virtually impossible to keep the case away from the news media.

 Members of the media at CBS Minnesota asked Attorney Tamburino whether he was surprised by the lack of in-court discussion about Patterson’s mental state, to which he replied that it was surprising because mental illness would have been one of Patterson’s only possible defenses.
 Attorney Tamburino noted that during the hearing Patterson seemed perfectly capable of waiving his rights and communicating with his attorney, giving no indication that his mental state was in any way compromised.

-Patterson’s next court appearance is schedule for February 6, 2019.
+Patterson’s next court appearance is scheduled for February 6, 2019.
 According to Tamburino, he is unlikely to be offered a plea bargain of any kind.